Andrea-Papaleo/SpiedieDocs/docs/docs/basic_linux_commands.md

 #### <a name="tilde"></a> ~ (home directory)

 You can reference your home directory anywhere in the file system by using the tilde (**~**) shorthand.
-So say you move to some directory deep in the heirarchy **cd path/deep/in/the/heirarchy** and you want to list the contents of your home directory.
+So say you move to some directory deep in the hierarchy **cd path/deep/in/the/hierarchy** and you want to list the contents of your home directory.
 You can do that by typing

 ``` bash
 ls ~